luikyv/courses-and-practices/kafka-series/kafka_notes.md

 Common configuration: partitions=3, min.insync.replicas=2 and acks=all.

 When acks=all, replication.factor=N and min.insync.replicas=M, we can tolerate at most N-M brokers going down for topic availability purposes.

+## Delivery Semantics for Consumers
+* At most once: Offsets are commited as soon as the message is received.
+If the processing goes wrong, the message will be lost(it won't be read again).
+* At least once (preferred): Offsets are commited after the message is processed.
+If the processing goes wrong, the message will be read again.
+This can result in duplicate processing of messages.
+Then, make sure your processing is idempotent.
+* Exacly once: Can be achieved using the Transactional API.